 Daesh is another name for ISIL, also known as ISIS.

-All 44 victims identified so far were laid to rest in ceremonies in Gazinantep on Sunday with relatives throwing themselves on the coffins in grief, an AFP correspondent said.
+All 44 victims identified so far were laid to rest in ceremonies in Gazinantep on Sunday with relatives throwing themselves on the coffins in desperation, an AFP correspondent said.

 The hillside graveyard was pockmarked before the ceremony with the holes of dozens of freshly dug graves for the victims.